-Financing Your Modular ADU: Options and Considerations
+Financing Your ADU: Options and Considerations

-Understanding financing options specific to modular ADU projects helps homeowners secure appropriate funding while avoiding expensive mistakes or unsuitable loan products that strain budgets.
+Understanding financing options specific to ADU projects helps homeowners secure appropriate funding while avoiding expensive mistakes or unsuitable loan products that strain budgets.

-Financing Options for a Modular ADU
+Financing Options for an ADU

 Home Equity Loans and HELOCs

-Home equity loans and home equity lines of credit (HELOCs) represent the most common financing methods for ADU modular homes.
+Home equity loans and home equity lines of credit (HELOCs) represent the most common financing methods for ADU homes.
 These options leverage your existing property equity to fund construction without requiring separate property as collateral.
 Home equity loans provide lump-sum amounts with fixed interest rates and consistent monthly payments, ideal when you know exact project costs upfront.

 HELOCs function like credit cards secured by your home, allowing you to draw funds as needed up to your credit limit.
 This flexibility suits projects where costs might vary or unfold over time.
 Interest rates typically start lower than home equity loans, but are variable, meaning payments can increase if rates rise.
 Both options usually offer better rates than personal loans because your home secures the debt.